apache/echarts-doc/en/option/component/timeline.md

 ## inverse(boolean) = false

-+ Whether to reversely put the `timeline`, which means put it upside and down.
++ Whether to put the `timeline` component reversely, which makes the elements in the front to be at the end.

 {{ use: partial-symbol(